rewrite-lab/rewrite-lab.github.io/source/_posts/[ENG] 2025 CODEGATE CTF Web Challenges Final Writeup.md

 - chachadotcom (common challenge for both divisions)
 - gravelbox

 For each challenge, this write-up will cover the vulnerability analysis and exploitation process step-by-step.
-In particular, it will explain in detail how various techniques—such as **SSTI Bypass**, **DOMPurify Bypass**, **Node.js ROP**, and **open_basedir bypass wiih Race Condition** —were utilized in the actual problems.
+In particular, it will explain in detail how various techniques—such as **SSTI Bypass**, **DOMPurify Bypass**, **Node.js ROP**, and **open_basedir bypass with Race Condition** —were utilized in the actual problems.

 # [WEB] Censored Board